KennyLee-Taiwan/GitHub-Collaboration-Tutorial/README.md

 # GitHub-Collaboration-Tutorial
 * [Git] A tutorial on how to collaborate on GitHub with other programmers.

 * I designed the GitHub collaboration workflow for M.A.D.
 Crew ( An iOS App developement organization that I cofounded ).
-The tutorial was originally designed and written by me, and further modified based on the valuable feedbacks provided by M.A.D.
-Crew's members.
+The tutorial was originally designed and written by me, and further improved by M.A.D.
+Crew's members based on their valuable feedbacks.

 # Read and comment on the tutorial at: